nielsenmb/morse_vs_TDA/README.md

 ---------------------
 You can use the --shuffle option when starting inspectr to shuffle the rows in the csv file.
 More randomness is fun.

 At the moment the default is to look at the long cadence lightcurves.
-You can run inspectr with the `--cadence sc' argument to just view the short cadence lightcurve files, but you can't swap between the modes on-the-fly.
+You can run inspectr with the --cadence sc argument to just view the short cadence lightcurve files, but you can't swap between the modes on-the-fly.